 Who were the attendees in the Colombo Declaration?

-- The high-level meeting was attended by 18 littoral states of the IOR which included seven Ministers and Deputy Ministers of Home Affair/Interior.
+- The meeting was attended by delegates from 18 littoral states of the IOR which included seven ministers and Deputy Ministers of Home Affairs/Interior.

 - The declaration emphasizes the need for the cooperation amongst the coastal areas, more closely in order to share information in narcotic drug trafficking, provide mutual legal assistance and enforce the maritime law.